Teddy Nadler

 Teddy Nadler (December 15, 1909 – May 23, 1984) was the highest-scoring American television game show contestant of the late 1950s.

 Biography

 Born in St. Louis, Missouri, the former $70-a-week government warehouse clerk became the nation's favourite human encyclopedia by earning $264,000 (equivalent to $2,678,000 in 2022) on The $64,000 Question and its spinoff, The $64,000 Challenge.
 His record was not surpassed until 1980.

 After fixing allegations against other high-scoring contestants were corroborated, many quiz programmes were cancelled.
 When his prize money started running out, Nadler tried applying for a temporary job with the US census bureau but failed the civil service exam.

+An interviewer said Nadler could name all the Roman emperors and English monarchs, and recall the entire US Constitution and the entire script of William Shakespeare's Romeo and Juliet.